ov-1-kenobi/dach/README.md

 Thank you for your time

-## Current Status
-- (28 Sept.
-'24) Completed the file upload and combined with viewing, working on a bug with the delete dialog; also working on updating the todo app to use a local table for storage.
-Added a chat room app to the pipeline to research htmx's ability to work with signalr and websockets.
-   - *EXAMPLES*
-      * **Todo List**
-      * **Image Upload & Viewer**
-      * **Chat Room**

 # DACH Stack Project Template

 Welcome to the DACH Stack project template!
 This repository provides a starter template for building modern web applications using the **DACH Stack**: